atlassian-labs/atlaspack/crates/atlaspack_monitoring/README.md

 fixing.

 - By default, traces/logs won't be written
-- `PARCEL_TRACING_MODE=stdout` will write to standard-output
+- `ATLASPACK_TRACING_MODE=stdout` will write to standard-output
-- `PARCEL_TRACING_MODE=file` will write to a temporary log file, with log rotation this file will be under `$TMPDIR/parcel_trace`
+- `ATLASPACK_TRACING_MODE=file` will write to a temporary log file, with log rotation this file will be under `$TMPDIR/parcel_trace`

 ## Sentry integration